 District councils rely on community-building activities and events as the basis for convening residents to become involved in their neighborhood.
 These include neighborhood forums, festivals, parades and block parties.

 A commitment to equity is foundational to successful community engagement.
-In 2017, the district councils proposed a change to the Community Engagement Program's Innovation Fund.
+In 2017, the district councils proposed a change to the Community Engagement Program's Innovation Fund that was adopted in 2018.
 The fund is now divided equally among the 17 district councils to promote equitable practices and neighborhood outcomes.
 The goals of this program are:

 - District council staff and volunteers more accurately reflect the communities they serve.